Home » Ingredients » Vegetables

 Roasted Zucchini spears baked with garlic and parmesan on a round plate

-The Only Oven Roasted Zucchini Recipe You Need!
+Oven Roasted Zucchini Spears

-If you don’t love zucchini, don’t give up on it just yet…give this Roasted Zucchini a try!
+If you don’t love zucchini, don’t give up on it just yet…give this Roasted Zucchini Spears a try!
 You might just change your mind.

 Zucchini itself has a mild flavor, and because of that they are sometimes considered fairly bland.
 That is why we are bringing amazing flavor and textures to this Oven Roasted Zucchini – loading it with lots of fresh garlic and parmesan, and baking it until the outsides are crispy.